MicrosoftDocs/msteams-docs/msteams-platform/publishing/apps-publish.md

 You need to upload a [submission package](~/publishing/apps-package) and provide the required metadata for the product listing page, including information such as app logo, description, and screenshots.
 Please review our [Submission and Manifest Metadata Checklist](~/publishing/office-store-checklist) for more information.

+> [!IMPORTANT]
->**Important:** All information in the package manifest must match the metadata information you enter into the product listing.
+> All information in the package manifest must match the metadata information you enter into the product listing.

 For general information about the Seller Dashboard, see [Use the Seller Dashboard to submit your solution to the Office Store](https://dev.office.com/officestore/docs/use-the-seller-dashboard-to-submit-to-the-office-store).
 For Teams-specific help, see [Submitting your Microsoft Teams app in the Seller Dashboard](~/publishing/office-store-guidance).